 Another possibility is to search for temples on your own.
 Yes, it’s going to take longer but the satisfaction will be bigger.
 First of all, don’t even try to climb on the big, famous temples.
 They are full of people and they are all closed.

 What you’ll want to do is find a hidden temple, away from the touristy areas and with a good view over Bagan.
-Take your e-bike and start exploring the less touristy roads.
+Take your e-bike (check out my full guide about renting e-bikes in Bagan) and start exploring the less touristy roads.
 When you see a temple where there are no people, get off our bike and check if it’s opened.
 If not, try the next one.

 Another alternative and, in my opinion, the best strategy to find Bagan temples to climb on is to take a ride around Bagan at sunset or sunrise.
 Hop on your e-bike, go to less touristy areas and look on top of the temples.
 If a temple is still opened, chances are somebody is already on the top enjoying the sunrise or the sunset.
 When you spot somebody on top of a temple, feel free to join!